marboro92/nifty-things/README.md

 ## Managing Content

-Content for some pages can be found under within '.json' values `content/` in there there is a `fans` (NiftyTunes) and `artists` (BRIDG3 For Artists) folder for each section of the app.
+Content for some pages can be found under within '.json' files `content/` in there there is a `fans` (NiftyTunes) and `artists` (BRIDG3 For Artists) folder for each section of the app.
 Each .json file corresponds to a single page within the app, edit the values of each key in the json object to change the text that appears on each page.

 You can find references to these content files throughout the app by searching for `content.[some key]` for example `content.title` in the artist's home page (`artists/index.js`) corresponds to the `"title:"` in key in the `home.json` file.